 The benefits of calcium for pregnant women include:

-- The formation of fetal organs, ranging from the nervous system, bones, muscles and teeth.
+- The formation of fetal organs consists of the nervous system, bones, muscles and teeth

 Calcium is directly absorbed through the placenta by the fetus for growth and development; hence pregnant women are recommended to consume a higher calcium intake.

 Fetuses rely heavily on calcium for growth.
-Hence it is important to receive a generous calcium intake.
-A lack of calcium could cause bone health problems for both the baby and the mother in the future.
+Hence it is essential to receive a generous calcium intake.
+A lack of calcium could cause bone health problems for both the baby and the mother.

 At just 6 months, the intercellular relationships in the fetus develop.
 This is when the fetus begins to require more calcium.
 A pregnant woman’s calcium intake affects the development of the brain and intelligence of the child at birth.

 What is the ideal calcium intake for pregnant women?

 The calcium needs of pregnant and lactating women are 200 mg more than ordinary people.
 According to the 2013 Nutrition Adequacy Rate, the dosage that pregnant women should receive is as follows:

 For pregnant women aged less than 30 years, the intake should be no less than 1300 mg/day.